Convex-Dev/design/cad/026_lisp/README.md

 => 5
 ```

-If the number of arguments might be variable, you can use `apply` to apply a function to a sequence of arguments.
+If the number of arguments is variable, you can use `apply` to apply a function to a sequence of arguments.

 ```clojure
 (def numbers [1 2 3 4 5])